redhat-developer/mapt/docs/aws/windows.md

 This actions will handle provision Windows Server machines on dedicated hosts.
 This is a requisite to run nested virtualization on AWS.

-Due to how qenvs checks the healthy state for the machine and due to some specific characteristics this action is intended for using within a [custom ami](https://github.com/adrianriobo/qenvs-builder).
+Due to how mapt checks the healthy state for the machine and due to some specific characteristics this action is intended for using within a [custom ami](https://github.com/redhat-developer/mapt-builder).

 Some of the customizations this image includes: